quasilyte/gogrep/README.md

 * `append` is a simplest mode that just writes one log message after another
 * `update` is a more user-friendly mode that will use `\r` to update the message (default)

-To override the default mode, use `--progress` argument.
+To override the default mode, use `-progress` argument.

 > Note: logs are written to the `stderr` while matches are written to the `stdout`.